 Download the file and extract to the location of your choosing.
 Once the files have been extracted, continue with the instructions below.

 Importing the Example File

-Import the example data flow (*.lna) by following the instructions in the section titled "Importing data flows and library nodes" within the "Sharing Data Flows and Library Nodes" help section.
+Import the example data flow (*.lna) by following the instructions in the Help section titled "Importing and exporting data flows and library nodes".

 To run the examples:

-- If you have access to the Market Basket Analysis node that is used in this example, you will need to first run the R Library Package Download node, found in the Logistics category to ensure that relevant libraries are downloaded (you will need to accept the agreement).
+- If your Data360 Analyze license provides you with access to the Market Basket Analysis node that is used in this example, you will need to first run the R Library Package Download node, found in the Logistics category to ensure that relevant libraries are downloaded (you will need to accept the agreement).